Plug and Play Splitting Techniques for Poisson Image Restoration: Numerical Experiments

-The second run of experiments is done for comparing the PnPSplit+ with two other approaches: QAB-PnP \cite{9616253} and P$^4$IP \cite{ROND201696}.
+The {third} run of experiments is done for comparing the \pnp with two other approaches: QAB-PnP \cite{9616253} and P$^4$IP \cite{ROND201696}.
 The test images employed in these experiments are modifications of the original ones, due to the memory constraints posed by the available MatLab code for QAB-PnP: the images are halved in both dimensions and transformed in gray scale images.
 The PSF inducing the blur is still a Gaussian one with $\sigma=1$ and the noise level is set to 20.
-The denoiser used in \cref{al:pnpsplit+} is taken from \cite{doi:10.1137/20M1387961} with the appropriate number of input channels.
-Algorithm QAB-PnP is run on MatLab with no parallel implementation, the code is available at \url{https://github.com/SayantanDutta95/QAB-PnP-ADMM-Deconvolution}, while the Python code for P$^4$IP can be downloaded at \url{https://github.com/sanghviyashiitb/poisson-plug-and-play/tree/main}.
+The denoiser used in \cref{al:pnpsplit+} is {again the one} from \cite{doi:10.1137/20M1387961} with the appropriate number of input channels.
+Algorithm QAB-PnP run{s} on MatLab with no parallel implementation, the code is available at \url{https://github.com/SayantanDutta95/QAB-PnP-ADMM-Deconvolution}, while the Python code for P$^4$IP can be downloaded at \url{https://github.com/sanghviyashiitb/poisson-plug-and-play/tree/main}.

 \cref{tab:BW} presents the numerical assessment of the performance of the three algorithms. \cref{fig:BW} shows the recorded data $\vg$ for the three images, together with the recovered images achieved by the three different algorithms.
 The effect of the PSF is significant, given the images' dimension, and the noise level is rather high.
-The reconstructions achieved by QAB-PnP present several artifacts, while the ones provided by PnPSplt+ suffer from the loss of details, mainly in \textit{Tucano} and \textit{Baby} cases.
-P$^4$IP failed to recover reliable reconstructions: the images shown in \cref{fig:BW} related to the result of P$^4$IP are rescaled in order to make them visible, since the reached maximum value is around 0.04 in all three cases.
+The {restored images} achieved by QAB-PnP present several artifacts, while the ones provided by PnPSplt+ suffer from the loss of details, mainly in \textit{Baby} cases.
+P$^4$IP failed to recover reliable {images}: the images shown in \cref{fig:BW} related to the result of P$^4$IP are rescaled in order to make them visible, since the reached maximum value is around 0.04 in all three cases.

-\begin{remark} Following the observation made in \cref{ssec:betagamma}, further tests has been conducted on the choice of the denoiser.
-Indeed, the code available from \cite{doi:10.1137/20M1387961} presents two network, one trained for a blind denoising with $\sigma^2\in[0,0.01]$ and one with $\sigma^2\in[0,0.007]$.
-Both networks have been tested and the performances are \end{remark}